 It is our mission to engage all peoples in the balanced and sustainable development of the exceptional cultural, social, environmental and economic assets within the Bras d’Or Lake watershed.

-The Bras d’Or Lake Biosphere; a primer
+The Bras d’Or Lake Biosphere

-By Dr. Annamarie Hatcher, Board of Directors
+A primer written by Dr. Annamarie Hatcher, Board of Directors

 The Bras d’Or Lake Biosphere is so much more than local people designating their place as special.
 We are an international showcase for ‘how to do it right’ designated by UNESCO’s Man and the Biosphere Program (MAB).
 MAB is an Intergovernmental Program that aims to establish a scientific basis for the improvement of relationships between people and their environments.
 In our Biosphere Reserve we see solutions which balance the conservation of the natural environment with its sustainable use.
 So, the demise of Cape Breton’s coal and steel industries has put us in a good position to develop a model of sustainability and community-based economic development in the naturally beautiful Bras d’Or environment.